 What We Believe

-"The best thing of all is that God is with us." - John Wesley
+"Best of all is, God is with us." - John Wesley

 Core Beliefs

 The following are the core beliefs of First United Methodist Church Whitesboro.
-We are a United Methodist Church and our beliefs are found in the "Articles of Religion" and "The Confession of Faith" within our Book of Discipline.
-Often in our worship services, we join together in deciding the Apostle's Creed as a way to affirm what we believe.
+We are a United Methodist Church and our beliefs are found in the "Articles of Religion" and "The Confession of Faith" in the Book of Discipline of The United Methodist Church.
+Often in our worship services, we join together in reciting the Apostle's Creed as a way to affirm what we believe.
 Here are the doctrine outlined in the "Confession of Faith."

 Feel free to explore more about our Wesleyan heritage and our Social Principles.